-The city water hook-up is found on the lower roadside of the trailer in the utility compartment.
+The city water hook-up is found in the underbelly untility compartment on the trailer.
 A short piece of hose has been provided to extend the city water hookup.

 Use a high-pressure hose of at least 1/2" diameter.
 It should be one that is tasteless, odorless and non-toxic designed for RV use.
 The city water inlet is a standard garden hose thread.
 We suggest you carry two lengths of hose.
 This way you have the ability to reach hookups further away than normal, plus you have a spare hose should one fail or become damaged unexpectedly.